2021 JA Summer Camps

 Appropriate Dress: Campers should dress modestly, comfortably, and appropriately.
 This is an academic camp; however, learning involves active games and lessons.
 Athletic shoes are recommended.

-If you cancel your registration before May 1, 2018, you will receive a full refund less a $50 processing fee.
-If you cancel your registration after May 1, 2018, there is no refund.
+Once payments are processed, if you cancel your registration before June 1, 2021, you will receive a full refund less a $50 processing fee.
+If you cancel your registration after June 1, 2021, there is no refund.

 Medication: If your child has medication that must be dispensed during the camp day, please send all medication to camp in a large, zip bag clearly marked with your child's name.
 All medication should be in the original container with a signed parental note, which clearly states dispensing directions.